• Skip to primary navigation

 • Leftovers are even better

 The shells themselves are stuffed with a creamy ricotta filling mixed with spinach and parmesan.
-Once stuffed, you place them on top of a layer of red sauce made with Italian sausage, then extra sauce is placed on top along with mozzarella cheese before baking.
+Once stuffed, you place them on top of a layer of a thick red sauce made with Italian sausage, then extra sauce is placed on top along with mozzarella cheese before baking.

 Ingredients for the sauce for stuffed shells